jrkalf/kryptokrona-service/README.md

 ## Quick reference
 - **Maintained by**: [Jelle Kalf](https://github.com/jrkalf)
 - **Supported architectures**: `arm64v8`, `amd64`
-- **Supported tags**: `latest`, `v1.1.1`
+- **Supported tags**: `latest`, `v1.1.1`, `v1.1.2`

 # What is the difference to Kryptokrona's Docker build?
 The Dockerfile here is available for learning and optimisation.
 Pre-built Docker images are available [here](https://hub.docker.com/repository/docker/jrkalf/kryptokrona-service/).
-These Dockerfiles are trimmed down to the bare minimum of running the blockchain node only.
+These Dockerfiles are trimmed down to the bare minimum of running the Payment Gateway Service only.

 # How to use this image
 There are two ways of consuming the images: